Importance of Brain Injury Prevention

 Getting your child or teenager to wear a helmet when it just isn’t “cool” can be a real challenge.
 One way to make it work is to show them the professional athletes who are wearing helmets doing the same activities your child loves to do – cycling, skateboarding, and even skiing.

-Even the smallest accident that involves a head injury can cause irreparable brain damage.
+Even the smallest accident that involves a head injury can cause irreparable brain damage, and can often lead to a call to a Head and Brain Injury Attorney to help secure funds for their treatment.
 Be sure to follow the same safety measures on a daily basis – no bicycling or skateboarding without a helmet and never go on a car ride without buckling up.
 Place infant seats, booster seats and other small child restraints in the back seat where they are safe from the air bags should they be deployed.
 Finally, lead by example.

 If you are on a family bike ride, be sure to wear your helmet and ever ride in the car without your seatbelts properly buckled.